istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 proxies:

 {{< text bash >}}
-$ helm template install/kubernetes/helm/istio <the flags you used to install Istio> -x templates/sidecar-injector-configmap.yaml | kubectl apply -f -
+$ istioctl manifest <the flags you used to install Istio>
 {{< /text >}}

 ## Understanding what happened